BitcoinDesign/Guide/guide/case-studies/payjoin.md

 ### The intention is to keep the user-flow as close to the default flow as possible.
 Where it becomes necessary to deviate, we educate and help the user to navigate the UI.

 {% include picture.html
-   image = "assets/images/guide/case-studies/payjoin case study/payjoin sender flow.png"
+   image = "assets/images/guide/case-studies/payjoin case study/sender-flow-prototype.png"
-   retina = "assets/images/guide/case-studies/payjoin case study/payjoin sender flow@2x.png"
+   retina = "assets/images/guide/case-studies/payjoin case study/sender-flow-prototype@2x.png"
-   alt-text = "payjoin sender flow" width = 800
-   height = 374
+   alt-text = "sender flow prototype" caption = "These mockups are adapted from existing mockups created by Christoph and the Bitcoin Design Community according to the Bitcoin Wallet UI Kit & Design System." width = 800 height = 754
 %}

-These mockups are adapted from existing mockups created by Christoph and the Bitcoin Design Community according to the Bitcoin Wallet UI Kit & Design System.

 A detailed explainer of each screen can be viewed [here](https://docs.google.com/document/d/1laHP3TqU6zzf0ajpQfQ5qaP0wUUQXNNnoMvVrVVU7K0/edit?usp=sharing).
 The figma file with the designs is [here](https://www.figma.com/file/hCHA4qjxQGiX06ddnWADyW/%5Byashraj's-copy%5D-Bitcoin-Wallet-UI-Kit-%26-Design-System?node-id=4331%3A66395&t=uV0lFmRXrQiv2AAB-1).